Prostatitis present with lower urinary tract symptoms that range from mild to severe.

 Supplementation with zinc, saw palmetto, Cernilton, quercetin, Pygeum, vitamin C, and probiotics have proven effective in managing and preventing prostatitis.
 They have strong safety profiles and cause fewer side effects compared to conventional therapies.

-Here, we discuss the evidence relating to the role of these supplements in the treatment of prostatitis.
+So, here, we discuss the evidence relating to the role of these natural ingredients and how to find the best prostate supplements for the treatment of prostatitis.

 What is prostatitis?